Unosquare-CoE-JavaScript/sebastian-rodriguez/1_7_course-design-patterns-in-javascript/README.md

 - Deep copy the prototype
 - Customize the resulting instance
 - A factory provides a convenient API for using prototypes

+## Singleton

+A design pattern everybody loves to hate...

+"When discussing which patters to drop, we found that we still love them all.
+(Not really - I'm in favor of dropping Singleton.
+Its use is almost always a design small.) -- Erich Gamma

+- For some components it only makes sense to have one in the system
+  - Database repository
+  - Object factory
+- E.g., the constructor call is expensive
+  - We want initialization to only happen once
+  - We provide everyone with the same instance
+- Want to prevent anyone creating additional copies

+### Singleton Definition

+A component which is intantiated only once.

+### Singleton Summary

+- A constructor can choose what to return; we can keep returning same instance
+- Monostate: many instances, shared data
+- Directly depending on the Singleton is a bad idea; introduce a dependency instead